IchthysSentinel/Instagram-Activity-Comments-Deleter-Bulk-Deleteall-Automatic/README.md

 ## 🛠️ How to Use (Chrome Desktop)

 1. Go to [https://www.instagram.com/your_activity/interactions/comments](https://www.instagram.com/your_activity/interactions/comments)
-2. Make sure you're logged in to your Instagram account
+2. Make sure you're logged in to your Instagram account( use chrome browser without any extensions running)
 3. Press `F12` or right-click and select **Inspect** to open **Developer Tools**
 4. Click on the **Console** tab
 5. Copy the contents of [`script.js`](./script.js) and paste it into the Console